nygeog/beh_public/meetings/readme.md

 #BEH Meetings

------#####Meetings from 2014-07-02 -> 2015
-* 9-1 (605) 475-6700 (372835) - code 169-6028
+-----#####Meetings from 2014-07-02 -> 2015* 9-1 (605) 475-6700 (372835) - code 169-6028

 ##2015-06-16
+####Work Queue

-Working on RdP Summer work Time Estimate.
+* Working on RdP Summer work Time Estimate.

-Few more days on version 1.0 of the data portal.
+* Few more days on version 1.0 of the data portal.
+* Get RISE data from Andrew.
+* Jose Luchsinger has got funds for geocoding.
+Look through documentation.

+####Map Comments
+* Dropdown - organized by theme, either with additional buttons.
+* Toggle off variables geojson.
+* Maybe turn on/off aerial imagery. - my comment.
+Not necessary.

 ##2015-06-09
 ###Monthly GIS Planning Session
 1st Tuesday of each month could be our meeting time.

+* Data Portal
-Build Version 1.0
+	* Build Version 1.0

-* build workflow and documentation
+	* Build workflow and documentation

-Aim for Version 1.0 July 1.
+	* Aim for Version 1.0 July 1.

-Public Launch in September.
+	* Public Launch in September.

 GIS Projects:

 * EDC Data is in-house.
 2009-2013 ACS Data

-RISE
+* RISE
 	* Microbiology.
 45 individuals - swipe bodies w/ cu-tips, then swipes of bathrooms of places in bronx/n. manhattan 45 restaurants.
-	* geocode and 1 km buffers around them.
+	* Geocode and 1 km buffers around them.

+* Luchsinger
 	* Jose Luchsinger has got funds for geocoding.
 Look through documentation.

 ###BEH Meeting